 The small community that grew up around the New England mine in the late 1800's was called New England.
-The earliest homes built in the area were adjacent to the mine entrance and had been built by the mining company to provide rental housing for the miners.
+The earliest homes built adjacent to the mine had been built by the mining company to provide rental housing for the miners.